-I'm not sure what the SP stands for in the Nissin SP 390 and SP 450.
+I'm not sure what the SP stands for in the Nissin SP 390.
 What it ought to stand for is Special Panfish.
 These are really sweet panfish rods.
 They are for people who like long, soft, smooth-casting rods.
 The SP might actually stand for Special Purchase, as I did get the rods under a special deal.
 I wasn't able to get very many of the rods and when they're gone they're gone.
 I will not be able to get more.

-I first mentioned them in my December 23, 2010 trip report.
-I had a couple of the rods to evaluate and decide whether I wanted to carry them.
-Even though I first fished the rods on a trout stream, my conclusion that day was that they would make great panfish rods and I decided to get them in specifically for panfish.
+When I first got in a couple rods for evaluation I first fished them on a trout stream, my conclusion that day was that they would make great panfish rods and I decided to get them in specifically for panfish.

 When I first wrote about tenkara fishing for bluegills three or four years ago, I had recommended a relatively beefy rod, thinking that the next cast could always yield a 3 or 4 pound largemouth instead of a bluegill.
 I've since changed my mind.
 A friend and I fish together from his canoe.
 He with a spinning rod and Senkos for bass, me with a tenkara rod and a Sakasa Kebari or Killer Buggers for bluegills.

 He catches an occasional bluegill and I catch an occasional bass but I have never felt I was risking the rod.
 That being the case, I decided there was no need for a heavy rod.
 Bluegills are just so much more fun on light tackle and I'd much rather enjoy the fish I was catching than gear up with heavier tackle for the fish I might catch - but never did.
 I should state right there, though, that I was not yanking crappies out of brush piles.
 These rods do not have the backbone for that.
 Crappies in open water are a different story.